percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --safe-slave-backup

-   When specified, xtrabackup will stop the slave SQL thread just before running ``FLUSH TABLES WITH READ LOCK`` and wait to start backup until ``Slave_open_temp_tables`` in ``SHOW STATUS`` is zero.
+   When specified, xtrabackup will stop the replication SQL thread just before running ``FLUSH TABLES WITH READ LOCK`` and wait to start backup until ``Slave_open_temp_tables`` in ``SHOW STATUS`` is zero.
 If there are no open temporary tables, the backup will take place, otherwise the SQL thread will